Dimitar Mitov: Charlton Athletic

-Mitov joined Charlton Athletic in 2013 from Bulgarian club Chavdar Etropole, after undergoing a trial at Nottingham Forest.
+Mitov joined Charlton Athletic in 2013 from Chavdar Etropole, after undergoing a trial at Nottingham Forest.
 In April 2015, he scored a goal from his own six-yard box against Coventry City U18's, gaining press attention.
 He featured for the club at under-18, under-21 and under-23 level but did not make a senior appearance for the club.

 Canvey Island (loan)

 In February 2015, Mitov joined Isthmian League Premier Division club Canvey Island on a one-month loan.
-He made a single appearance in a 1–1 draw with Lewes on 28 February.
+He made a single appearance in a 1–1 draw with Lewes on 28 February 2015.

 Cambridge United

-Following his release from Charlton Athletic, Mitov joined League Two club Cambridge United on a two-year contract.
+Following his release from Charlton Athletic, Mitov joined EFL League Two club Cambridge United on a two-year contract.

-On 8 August 2017, he made his debut in a 4–1 EFL Cup defeat to Bristol Rovers.
-Mitov's first league appearances for Cambridge came in the final 3 games of the 2017–18 season, playing against Morecambe, Newport County and Port Vale.
+On 8 August 2017, he made his debut for the club in a 4–1 EFL Cup defeat to Bristol Rovers.
+Mitov's first league appearances for Cambridge came in the final three games of the 2017–18 season, playing against Morecambe, Newport County and Port Vale.

 On 16 May 2018, he extended his contract with Cambridge United.
 The contract kept him at the club until 2021 and was subsequently extended.

-During the 2018–19 season, Mitov replaced David Forde as the first choice goalkeeper.
-Mitov made 21 league appearances in total over the season.
-Forde was then released at the end of the season, after falling down the pecking order.
+During the 2018–19 season, Mitov replaced David Forde as the first choice goalkeeper; he went on to make a total amount of 21 league appearances in total over the season.

-He put in a remarkable performance in his team's 1–0 FA Cup victory over Newcastle United on 8 January 2022.
-On 30 April 2022, Mitov was named the Cambridge Player of the Season.